Warren Buffett’s Monumental Compromise: It Will Make You Rich

 Options traders will find no interest in Berkshire, as there are none for Class A shares.
 Class B shares do have options, however, the underlying holdings are so diversified, no different than the Class A shares, that options traders could find much better volatility elsewhere.

 For the long-term investor, Berkshire Hathaway would be a great option except for one thing, the Berkshire Hathaway stock price itself.
-Unfortunately, most Americans will not retire millionaires.
+Unfortunately, most Americans will not retire millionaires, or near Warren Buffett net worth.
 And for those who do, having more than 5% of your total net worth in a single stock is reckless from an investment standpoint, just ask the employees of Bear Stearns who had their entire 401K’s vested in the company’s stock.

 The reality is for most investors, mutual funds and ETF’s will by and large already accomplish what Berkshire Hathaway has achieved, and provide you more liquidity and more options to boot.